 Lost / Found Property

 The Grand Chute Police Department posts lost/found property, as defined in Wis Stats.
 170, on this webpage and in the Town Hall lobby.
-We are currently seeking to find the owners of the following pieces of property:
+We are not currently seeking to find owners of found property.
+Check back periodically.

 170.07 Lost chattels, notice.
 Except as provided in ss.
 170.05 and 170.12, if a person finds $25 or more or any goods having a value of at least $25 but less than $100, and if the owner of the money is unknown, the finder shall, within five (5) days after finding the money or goods, give a written notice (provided below) of the found money or goods to the law enforcement agency of the city, village or town in which the money or goods are found.
 That law enforcement agency shall post a notice of the found money or goods in two public places (i.e.; on-line and lobby of agency) in the city, village or town.